tmoens/zebrafish-facility-manager/Deployment.md

 We leave it to you to make sure you back up your databases to a remote file server.

+###Database Backup

+This is up to you.
+However, I installed automysqlbackup and by default it gives you exactly what you need.
+Daily backups rotated every week, weekly backups rotated every 5 weeks and monthly backups that are never rotated.

+FWIW, the script lives in /etc/sbin/autmysqlbackup and the config file lives in /etc/default/automysqlbackup (you need to edit the user credentials in there).

+By default the backups go to /var/lib/automysqlbackup where the daily weekly and monthly directories are nicely split up by database.

+Of course you also want to do remote storage of the backups, but I leve that to you.

 ### Web Server

 The system uses a web server to: